Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 * [Leveraging multi-GPU](#leveraging-multi-gpu)
   * Demonstration of multi-GPU training for performance improvement.
 * [Leveraging multi-node distributed training](#leveraging-multi-node-distributed-training)
-  * Demonstration of distrbuted multi-node training for performance improvement.
+  * Demonstration of distributed multi-node training for performance improvement.
 * [Examples](#examples)
   * Demonstration of real-world applications in medical image segmentation with efficiency and effectiveness improvement.